-In addition, the Strategy includes a clear caveat in section 5.3.1 that "All proposals for woodland creation or management within, or likely to have a significant effect on, the qualifying interests of a European Designated site will be required to be subject to Habitats Regulations Appraisal.
+In addition, the Designated Sites section of the Strategy includes a clear caveat that "All proposals for woodland creation or management within, or likely to have a significant effect on, the qualifying interests of a European Designated site will be required to be subject to Habitats Regulations Appraisal.
 Early consultation with Scottish Natural Heritage is recommended in these circumstances".

-Table 7: Appropriate Assessment of Opportunity mapping for native woodland creation (Map 4 of the Strategy)
+Table 7: Appropriate Assessment of Opportunity mapping for native woodland creation (Page 23 of the Strategy & interactive online map)